fmtayag/Caffeine-Fueled/readme.txt

 - Bugfixing regarding it not running on some systems.
 Update 2.0.0
-- Annoying zyenapz title menu image removed, new intro zyenapz and contributors icons, added credits option in title menu and save system re-made for fix "big" bugs.
+- Annoying zyenapz title menu image removed, new intro zyenapz and contributors(now, only Danix) icons, added credits option in title menu and save system re-made for fix "big" bugs.